 • Alberta College of Social Workers (#17617)

 • Training in the ‘Best Practices in Treating Adults Enmeshed with a Parent’ facilitated by Dr. Kenneth Adams with Overcoming Enmeshment, and I’m listed as an Enmeshment-Informed Therapist.
+Presented through the International Institute for Trauma & Addiction Professionals.

 • Associate Sex Addiction Therapist (ASAT) with the International Institute for Trauma & Addiction Professionals.